 When a car gets recalled, car manufacturers fear the impact that bad press brings.
 Aside from that, they also fear the potential financial repercussions that come with the territory as well, particularly if driver or passenger injury or death also results.

-Then, there’s also state and federal criminal and/or civil penalties that car manufacturers and their agents can be held liable for.
+Then, there are also state and federal criminal and/or civil penalties that car manufacturers and their agents can be held liable for.
 This all being said, penalties for those car manufacturers not doing their due diligence to produce safe cars are stiff with the expectation of encouraging companies to safer and more reliable cars.

 The National Highway Transportation Safety Administration, the government agency responsible for investigations into car safety, also is responsible for notifying car manufacturers of their requirement to initiate a voluntary recall.
 In order to reach out to affected car owners, they must do so by letter.